The 14 Best Things to Do in Anacortes for a Weekend Trip

 Where to Eat & Drink in Anacortes

 I haven’t mentioned meals at all, because there are lots of great restaurants in Anacortes – and you’ll need to choose which ones you want to enjoy while visiting.
 Or you could squeeze them all in like I usually do and end up needing a few light meals when you return home!

 The two main restaurants for breakfast in Anacortes that I recommend are Dad’s Diner and GERE-a-DELI.

-Dad’s Diner is known for homestyle comfort diner food.
+Dad’s Diner is a great spot known for homestyle comfort diner food located on Commercial Street only a short walk away from the marina.
 Think biscuits and gravy (which I’ve ordered both times I have visited), fried eggs, thick-cut bacon, country-style potatoes.
 Oh, and fresh, local coffee.
-GERE-a-DELI is a local deli, housed in an old auto garage which still retains the motif.
+GERE-a-DELI is a local deli, housed in an old auto garage that still retains the motif.
 They’re known for their bagel sandwiches, pictured.